venom-ink-logo

 • Do not listen to your friends or family’s advice on aftercare.
 Call us if you have questions.

 Use common sense when healing your tattoo.
 I’ve seen many tattoos screwed up due to unorthodox healing methods.
-Just follow these simple instructions and your tattoo will look great for years to come.
-Always remember to use sun block after your tattoo is healed to maintain the longevity of your color.
+Just follow these simple instructions, and your tattoo will look great for years to come.
+Always remember to use sunblock after your tattoo is healed to maintain the longevity of your color.

 AFTERCARE